NE Ontario’s Chiniguchi/Sturgeon Canoe Route

 Toporama Canada Online Map:

 Toporama is NRC’s modern version of the archived topo sheets.
-It is essentially a seamless map of the entire country and allows you to extract from and apply all sorts of additional information and features to the map.
+It is a seamless map of the entire country that allows you to extract additional information and features.

 ———-